cagla-su/Linux-Gaming-Guide/1-Prepare-Your-System.md

 ## Things We Should Know Before Starting
 - First thing we need to know is that if you have an **NVIDIA GPU**, steps you should apply will be *a bit harder* because NVIDIA doesn't want to support Linux at all.
 This was [Linus Torvalds' response to NVIDIA for not supporting Linux in case you want to say the same thing](https://www.youtube.com/watch?v=_36yNWw_07g) :)))
 - Second thing we need to know is that you **should have** a Vulkan capable GPU which all modern GPUs already support.
 So, if you have a very old GPU, it probably doesn't support Vulkan which is not good for performance.
-- You can still play windows games on Linux if you don't have a Vulkan capable GPU but in this case, DirectX calls will be translated into OpenGL instead of Vulkan which means you're going to experience lots of performance issues.
+- You can still play windows games on Linux if you don't have a Vulkan capable GPU but in this case, DirectX calls will be translated into OpenGL instead of Vulkan via WINED3D instead of DXVK which means you're going to experience lots of performance issues.
 ## Get Started
 We only need to apply 3 steps:
 - **1- Installing Vulkan Drivers**